joeyvongphasouk/577-course-project/README.md

 - Player will slow down in the air if they move towards the direction they want
 	- This is due to the lerpf in the player move, they are lerping to a speed that is lower than intial vel
 - Going from pause/main menu to options menu plays two sounds at the same time
+- Pull onject mechanic can cause player to fly off into space if object is too light or small

 ## Current Assets List
 # Characters